COSIMA/cosima-recipes/README.md

 </a>

 # cosima-recipes

-Example recipes using the [`cosima-cookbook`](https://github.com/COSIMA/cosima-cookbook) infrastructure.
+This repository consists a Cookbook of Recipes 👩🏽‍🍳👨🏻‍🍳.
+We explain: a "recipe" here is an example of a model output (or observational dataset) analysis that we can perform.
+Each "recipe" consists of a self-contained, and self-documented Jupyter notebook.
+All the recipes combined form a cookbook 📒!

-To **Get Started** with the `cosima-cookbook`, clone this repository locally, probably best in your local space on one of the NCI HPC machines so you can have access to model output.
-The repository includes a bunch of examples with which you can begin to construct your own analysis code.
+To **Get Started**, clone this repository locally, probably best in your local space on one of the NCI HPC machines so you can have access to model output.
+The repository includes a bunch of recipes (=examples) with which you can begin to construct your own analysis code.

 ### Contributing

+If you made a recipe that you want to share you are more than welcome to!

-If you made a notebook for analysing something that is not already included in the recipes, then please consider **contributing back to the repository**.
+Do you have a recipe for analysing something that is not already included in this cookbook?
+Please consider **contributing your recipe back to the repository**.
+We'd be delighted to expand our cookbook with more recipes.
+We will also guide you and help you through with submitting your contribution.

 To make a contribution follow the steps laid out in the [beginner's guide on how to contribute]( https://cosima-recipes.readthedocs.io/en/latest/contributing.html).
 If they sound intimidating then don't worry!